Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Through gamification, it teaches hundreds of quick lessons.
 You’ll find greetings, simple phrases, and day-to-day sentences here.

-Because Korean is a character-based and honorific language, it requires much attention and interest.
+Because Korean is a character-based and honorific language requiring much attention and interest.
 Mondly allows learners to practice without becoming bored.

 Pricing: There is a free plan with limited lessons available on Mondly.
 Only Korean costs $9.99 per month or $49.99 per year.
 You can sometimes buy lifetime memberships for less than $100 with all 41 languages.